jteerlink/newsletter-generator/implementation_plan.md

   - Metadata enrichment
 - [ ] Add content categorization and tagging
 - [ ] Implement temporal relevance filtering
+- [ ] **[NEW] After processing and storing each article in SQLite, generate embeddings and store the article (or its chunks) in ChromaDB with relevant metadata for downstream semantic retrieval and RAG**

 **Files to Modify**:
 ```